-- 1) Hereby authorize the Board of Directors to cancel, at its sole discretion, on one or more occasions, subject to a cap equal to 10% of the capital stock as determined on the day of the decision to cancel, after deduction of any shares canceled during the preceding 24 months, shares that the Company holds or may acquire as a result of purchases carried out pursuant to Article L. 225-209 of the French Commercial Code, and to reduce the capital stock accordingly, pursuant to applicable statutory and regulatory provisions, - 2) Hereby set the term of this authorization at eighteen months from the date of this general meeting, i.e. until December 9, 2015, - 3) Hereby grant full powers to the Board of Directors for the purposes of performing any operations required in connection with such share cancellations and corresponding capital reductions, making the appropriate amendments to the bylaws and completing all the necessary formalities.
+- Hereby authorize the Board of Directors to cancel, at its sole discretion, on one or more occasions, subject to a cap equal to 10% of the capital stock as determined on the day of the decision to cancel, after deduction of any shares canceled during the preceding 24 months, shares that the Company holds or may acquire as a result of purchases carried out pursuant to Article L. 225-209 of the French Commercial Code, and to reduce the capital stock accordingly, pursuant to applicable statutory and regulatory provisions, - 2.
+Hereby set the term of this authorization at twenty-four months from the date of this general meeting, - 3.
+Hereby grant full powers to the Board of Directors for the purposes of performing any operations required in connection with such share cancellations and corresponding capital reductions, making the appropriate amendments to the bylaws and completing all the required formalities.